danielhuppmann/lecture-spring-2021/README.md

-# lecture-spring-2021
+# Lecture spring 2021

-Live demo for OSESM lecture at TU Wien, spring 2021
+This repository was developed as a live demo for the OSESM lecture at TU Wien, spring 2021.